TO ALL MEMBERS OF THE COLORADO COLLEGE COMMUNITY:

 Permits will be lot-specific and issued on a first come, first served basis.

 If a parking space is not available in your assigned lot, you are directed to park your vehicle in any available "Paid Visitor Parking" space and to call the Parking Office at x6888 stating that your assigned lot is full.
 The Parking Office will dispatch an officer for enforcement in your assigned lot.
-In the event that all "Paid Visitor Parking" spaces are occupied, you may park your vehicle in the E1 Northeast Campus or S1 South Campus/ Tejon Street parking lots (see the map on the Parking home page for directions).
+In the event that all "Paid Visitor Parking" spaces are occupied, you may park your vehicle in the S1 South Campus/ Tejon Street parking lot (see the map on the Parking home page for directions).
 Please do not park your vehicle in any other location besides those listed above if your assigned lot is full.
 Doing so displaces another paying customer or neighbor, and citations issued for such will not be valid for appeal.
 Parking is limited, and will not be over-sold.

 Permits are issued to the individual rather than the vehicle, and are limited to one permit per person.
 Employees living on campus that have two vehicles must obtain a permit for both vehicles.
 The second permit will be issued at half the cost of the first permit.